Follow these precautions, reduce the risk.

-While there's no hard conclusion why allergies are on the rise, a new study comparing the diets of babies with food allergies to those of babies without allergies confirms a few ways to reduce your child's risk.
+While there's no hard conclusion why allergies are on the rise, a recent study comparing the diets of babies with food allergies to those of babies without allergies confirms a few ways to reduce your child's risk.

 Read on for the helpful findings of the study published in Pediatrics, plus some classic allergy-preventing tips.

 Don't introduce solid foods before your baby is 17-weeks-old.
 Babies who ate solid foods before 17-weeks-old were more likely to develop food allergies than those who weren't exposed to solid foods until later, according to the study.
 "Our ﬁndings suggest 17 weeks is a crucial time point," write the researchers.

 Continue breastfeeding.
 Don't stop breastfeeding once you start introducing food into your baby's diet: the study also concluded that breastfeeding had a protective effect against allergies once cows milk was incorporated into the babies' diets.
 Why?
 Breast milk is known to regulate the functions of the immune system.